Hershel W. Williams: Personal life

-Honors
+Legacy and Honors

 In 1965, Williams received West Virginia's Distinguished Service Medal.
 In 1967, he was honored by the Veteran's Administration with the Civilian Vietnam Service Award for service as a civilian counselor to the armed forces.
 In 1999, he was added to the City of Huntington Foundation's "Wall of Fame".
 He received the 2014 Founder's Award for extraordinary contributions to the mission of the Pritzker Military Museum & Library and the preservation of the heritage of the Citizen Soldier.

 The West Virginia state legislature has included Williams in the Hall of Fame for the state named him a Distinguished West Virginian in 1980 and in 2013.
+During a special State Legislative Session in 2024, a resolution was passed providing for the replacement of one of the two West Virginia statues in the National Statuary Hall Collection in Washington D.C. with a statue of Williams.
 He is on the “Wall of Fame” in the Civic Center in the city of Huntington, West Virginia, nominated and selected by the former recipients who received this honor.
 In his hometown of Fairmont, West Virginia, the 32 million dollar Hershel “Woody” Williams Armed Forces Reserve Center is the only National Guard facility in the country named after a Marine.

 In 2010, the not-for-profit Hershel Woody Williams Congressional Medal of Honor Education Foundation, Inc. was established "to honor Gold Star Families, relatives, and Gold Star Children who have sacrificed a loved one in the service of their country."
 Williams served on the foundation's Founders Advisory Board.

 On February 4, 2018, Williams along with 14 other living Medal of Honor recipients was honored at the Super Bowl LII during the coin toss.